Sabaat: Plot

 Miraal is an arrogant young woman belonging to the elite class who is controlling and egoistic in nature, in short, a narcissist.
 Her father, Seth Fareed is a wealthy businessman who supports her even in her negative thinking while her mother and grandmother try to make her understand the values of life and that everything in this world is mortal.
 She always misbehaves with her grandmother when she advises her that her beauty and intelligence would fade one day.
 Her younger brother, Hassan Fareed is somehow influenced by her and is studying engineering.
 Anaya Aziz is an ambitious, strong-headed, women's-rights activist studying at the same university as Hassan.
 She and Hassan clash when she defeats him in an engineering model competition.
 Hassan insults her in response.
 She taunts Hassan about him being dependent on his father for everything while he himself hasn't achieved anything by himself.
 Hassan is deeply influenced by her words and starts to make money through online jobs and starts to take public transportation.

 He starts liking Anaya because of her differentiated and independent thinking.
 Miraal, seeing a change in Hasan and not being able to control him anymore, finds out about Anaya and her brother's newly found love for her.
 She reaches the university and openly insults Anaya to which Anaya calmly responds.
 Miraal slaps her in anger.
 Hassan finds out and confronts Miraal.
 Their grandmother dies and Miraal begins to feel disturbed.
-Hassan helps Anaya in taking down a guy who was blackmailing her friend and in response gets shot.
-He is recovers and then proposes Anaya which she accepts.
-He sends his parents to her house where his father (who supports Miraal that Hasan should not marry Anaya as due to her middle-class background) humiliates her parents while his mother apologizes to them for misbehavior.
-Anaya for her parents' respect then rejects Hassan's proposal but then finally gives in after his persuasion.
+Hassan gets shot while helping Anaya confront a guy who was blackmailing her friend.
+He recovers and then proposes Anaya which she accepts.
+He sends his parents to her house where his father (who supports Miraal that Hasan should not marry Anaya due to her middle-class background) humiliates her parents while his mother apologizes to them for misbehavior.
+Anaya for her parents' respect then rejects Hassan's proposal but finally gives in after his persuasion.
 They get married but Miraal does not attend the ceremony.
 She also burns Anaya and Hassan's room on their wedding night and tries to take revenge by marrying on the same day but her fiancé Ali flees on the wedding day.
 Their Walima is also cancelled due to Miraal and Fareed's threats.
 Anaya also joins company whereas Fareed makes Miraal the CEO of the company.
 Miraal degrades Anaya.
 She remains calm and collected despite Miraal's behavior while Hassan attempts to make his father understand about Miraal's wrong-doings.
 Miraal's senses become overshadowed by her grandmother's words and she began to visit psychiatrist Dr. Haris who falls in love with her.
 When Miraal slaps Anaya in front of employees, Anaya feels humiliated and leaves the office and goes to her parents' house.
 Hasan, upon learning of this, decides to leave the house while his father still supports Miraal.